Spina bifida occulta

 - posterior neural arch defects, namely spinous and paraspinal clefts

 Spinda bifida occulta is the commonest form of spina bifida and is estimated to affect between 10-20% of the population in most western countries.

 As there is overlying skin covering the vertebral defect and no associated developmental abnormalities of the cord or nerve roots, there are no usually no accompanying neurological symptoms found.

-Spina bifida occulta is a congenital defect which occurs when the bony plates that form the bony spine covering the spinal cord do not form completely resulting in a defect of the neural arch.
+Spina bifida occulta is a congenital defect which occurs in the neural tube when the bony plates that form the bony spine covering the spinal cord do not form completely resulting in a defect of the spinous process (spinous cleft) or laminae (paraspinal cleft) 3,4.
 This usually involves the lower lumbosacral spine.

-Appears as a midline bony defect at the posterior arch.
+Appears as a midline or para-midline bony defect at the posterior arch.

 This is the test of choice to assess for suspected spina bifida and determine its extent.

 - 1. Kahn L, Biro EE, Smith RD et-al. Spina bifida occulta and aperta: a review of current treatment paradigms.
 J Neurosurg Sci.59 (1): 79-90.
 Pubmed citation

 - 2. Kriss VM, Kriss TC, Desai NS et-al. Occult spinal dysraphism in the infant.
 Clin Pediatr (Phila).
 1996;34 (12): 650-4.
 Pubmed citation

 - 3. Chen JJ, Branstetter BF, Welch WC.
 Multiple posterior vertebral fusion abnormalities: a case report and review of the literature.
 (2006) AJR.
 American journal of roentgenology.
 186 (5): 1256-9. doi:10.2214/AJR.04.1874 - Pubmed